PlanX-Universe/D2F/README.md

 **Objectives**

-Categorised by _Types_ (_Soft Goals_, i.e., _Preferences_ or _Hard Goals_, i.e., _Requests_) and _Granularity_ (_Subgoals_ or broader _Goals_).
+The planning goals the AI planning system is tasked to achieve.
+They are categorised by _Types_ (_Soft Goals_, i.e., _Preferences_ or _Hard Goals_, i.e., _Requests_) and _Granularity_ (_Subgoals_ or broader _Goals_).
 Goals can be _Qualitative_ (e.g., improving comfort) or _Quantitative_ (e.g., minimising costs) and may focus on _Optimisation_ (finding the best solution) or _Satisfaction_ (meeting thresholds).

 **Tasks**

- Divided into _Complexity_ and _Properties of Relations_. _Complexity_ differentiates between _Actions_ (simple, direct tasks) and _Complex Tasks_ (requiring refinement into subtasks). _Properties of Relations_ include _Abstraction Levels_ (different refinement levels), _Structured Causality_ (causal links between tasks), _Recursion_ (iterative task refinement), _Alternatives_ (multiple ways to achieve a task), and _Conditions_ (requirements for specific refinements).
+The activities performed in the application domain.
+They are divided into _Complexity_ and _Properties of Relations_. _Complexity_ differentiates between _Actions_ (simple, direct tasks) and _Complex Tasks_ (requiring refinement into subtasks). _Properties of Relations_ include _Abstraction Levels_ (different refinement levels), _Structured Causality_ (causal links between tasks), _Recursion_ (iterative task refinement), _Alternatives_ (multiple ways to achieve a task), and _Conditions_ (requirements for specific refinements).
 These properties define how tasks interact and evolve to achieve domain-specific goals.

 **Quantities**

-Classified by _Type_ and _Computation_. _Types_ include _Resources_ (limits on consumption like money or energy), _Action Costs_ (resources consumed by actions), and _Environmental Inputs_ (measurable characteristics of the domain, like temperature or energy demand). _Computation_ involves determining quantities using either _Linear_ or _Non-linear_ functions, depending on the real-world concepts they represent.
+Measurable values that represent various attributes of resources, actions, and environmental factors relevant to the domain.
+They are classified by _Type_ and _Computation_. _Types_ include _Resources_ (limits on consumption like money or energy), _Action Costs_ (resources consumed by actions), and _Environmental Inputs_ (measurable characteristics of the domain, like temperature or energy demand). _Computation_ involves determining quantities using either _Linear_ or _Non-linear_ functions, depending on the real-world concepts they represent.

 **Determinism**

+The extent to which conditions and action outcomes are predictable in the planning domain.
 Planning domains are categorised into _Deterministic_ or _Non-deterministic_.
 In _Deterministic_ domains, conditions are fully observable, actions have predefined consequences and costs, and outcomes are predictable. _Non-deterministic_ domains vary based on their _Source_, _Randomness_, and _Consequences_. _Sources_ can be _Internal_ (e.g., agent malfunctions) or _External_ (e.g., environmental variability). _Randomness_ can be _Regular_ (predictable patterns) or _Totally Random_ (unpredictable events). _Consequences_ include _Partial Observability_ (limited knowledge of conditions) and _Action Contingencies_ (uncertain effects or costs). _Non-determinism_ introduces _Risk_ (known probabilities) or _Uncertainty_ (unknown probabilities), influencing decision-making.

 **Agents**

-Categorised into _Human Agents_ (e.g., building occupants) and _Components_ (e.g., devices, robots, or software). _Components_ vary by _Type_ and _Controllability_, with _Controllable_ ones being directly managed and _Uncontrollable_ ones being influenced by external factors.
+The performers of actions in AI planning systems.
+They are categorised into _Human Agents_ (e.g., building occupants) and _Components_ (e.g., devices, robots, or software). _Components_ vary by _Type_ and _Controllability_, with _Controllable_ ones being directly managed and _Uncontrollable_ ones being influenced by external factors.
 In uncertain environments, agent _Behaviour_ is shaped by _Risk Tolerance_ (risk-seeking, risk-averse, or risk-neutral) and _Trust_ in the system. _Risk tolerance_ can be _Dynamic_, adjusting based on conditions like resource availability, or _Static_, remaining unchanged.

 **Constrains**

-Classified into _Physical_, defining spatial and temporal interactions based on geometric laws; _Ordering_, regulating the sequence and concurrency of objectives, tasks, or actions; _Well-being_, ensuring compliance with regulations that enhance comfort, privacy, health, and safety; and _Economic_, managing financial limitations like energy consumption.
+The limitations or restrictions that govern the behaviour of actions, resources, or conditions in the application domain.
+They are classified into _Physical_, defining _Spatial_ and _Temporal_ interactions based on geometric laws; _Ordering_, regulating the sequence and concurrency of _Objectives_, _Tasks_, or _Durative Actions_; _Well-being_, ensuring compliance with _Regulations_, _Standards_, and _Policies_ that enhance _Comfort_, _Privacy_, _Health_, and _Safety_; and _Economic_, managing financial limitations like energy consumption.
 These constraints may overlap, such as _Well-being_ constraints imposing restrictions on space or resource usage.

 **Qualities**

-Include aspects like _Robustness_, ensuring adaptability to changes through efficiency, scalability, and resilience; _Compliance with Requirements_, guaranteeing coverage, completeness, accuracy, and adequacy; and _Specificities_, reflecting domain uniqueness and generalisability. _Maintainability_ focuses on modularity, well-defined boundaries, and minimal dependencies for easy modifications. _Explainability_ enhances the system’s interpretability for non-experts, while the _Physical_ aspect ensures accessibility for validation. _Pragmatic_ analysis identifies missing requirements post-design, and _Operationality_ optimises plan generation efficiency, balancing quality and computational constraints.
+Essential characteristics that the planning domain and the overall planning system should exhibit.
+They include aspects like _Robustness_, ensuring adaptability to changes through efficiency, scalability, and resilience; _Compliance with Requirements_, guaranteeing coverage, completeness, accuracy, and adequacy; and _Specificities_, reflecting domain uniqueness and generalisability. _Maintainability_ focuses on modularity, well-defined boundaries, and minimal dependencies for easy modifications. _Explainability_ enhances the system’s interpretability for non-experts, while the _Physical_ aspect ensures accessibility for validation. _Pragmatic_ analysis identifies missing requirements post-design, and _Operationality_ optimises plan generation efficiency, balancing quality and computational constraints.

 ## Innovative Aspects